-Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash and cash equivalents, accounts receivable and loans to unrelated parties.
-As of Mach 31, 2023, 59% of the Company's cash and cash equivalents were held by financial institutions located in the United States of America, and the remaining 41% was held by major financial institutions located in the PRC.
+Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash and cash equivalents, accounts receivable, and deposits and loans to unrelated parties.
+As of March 31, 2024, 43% of the Company's cash and cash equivalents were held by major financial institutions located in China, the remaining 57% was held by financial institutions located in the United States of America.
 The Company believes that these financial institutions located in China and the United States of America are of high credit quality.
-For accounts receivable and loans to unrelated parties, the Company extends credit based on an evaluation of the customer's or other parties' financial condition, generally without requiring collateral or other security.
+For accounts receivable and deposits and loans to unrelated parties, the Company extends credit based on an evaluation of the customer's or other parties' financial condition, generally without requiring collateral or other security.
 In order to minimize the credit risk, the Company delegated a team responsible for credit approvals and other monitoring procedures to ensure that follow-up action is taken to recover overdue debts.
-Further, the Company reviews the recoverable amount of each individual receivable at each balance sheet date to ensure that adequate allowances are made for current expected credit losses.
-In this regard, the Company considers that its credit risk for accounts receivable and loans to unrelated parties are significantly reduced.
+Further, the Company reviews the recoverable amount of each individual receivable at each balance sheet date to ensure that adequate allowances are made for doubtful accounts.
+In this regard, the Company considers that the Company's credit risk for accounts receivable and deposits and loans to unrelated parties are significantly reduced.